Former Macau partner sues Las Vegas Sands for $5 bln

-HONG KONG (Reuters) - A former Macau business partner of Las Vegas Sands Corp (LVS.N) accused the casino operator of misappropriating trade secrets and is suing Sands for at least $5 billion in profits that it says are owed via their joint ownership of copyright related to a casino license bid.
+HONG KONG, July 11 (Reuters) - A former Macau business partner of Las Vegas Sands Corp accused the casino operator of misappropriating trade secrets and is suing Sands for at least $5 billion in profits that it says are owed via their joint ownership of copyright related to a casino license bid.

 Asian American, headed by Taiwanese businessman Marshall Hao, filed the complaint in U.S. District Court in Nevada on Wednesday.
 The case is in addition to two separate, ongoing legal actions in Macau over an alleged breach of contract.

-The Sands-Galaxy combination went on to win a license in the former Portuguese colony over a decade ago, beating contenders that included MP Entertainment Company Limited, MGM-Grand Macau Limited, and Macau Star Limited, a subsidiary of Malaysia’s Genting Bhd (GENT.KL).
+The Sands-Galaxy combination went on to win a license in the former Portuguese colony over a decade ago, beating contenders that included MP Entertainment Company Limited, MGM-Grand Macau Limited, and Macau Star Limited, a subsidiary of Malaysia’s Genting Bhd.

 Asian American alleges in its latest filing that after Sands terminated its joint venture, the company submitted a near-identical replica of its previous submission with new partner Galaxy.